To publish the full version of any of the following travel stories contact Kelley Shannon at email@example.com.

 NEW YORK WITH A TEEN

-THE BIG EASY
+THE BIG EASY IN HOLIDAY SEASON

 NEW ORLEANS _ Late-night frolicking in the French Quarter.
 Lighted palm trees twinkling along Canal Street.
 A decadent new twist to an age-old cuisine dubbed “Death by Gumbo.”
 Whether you enjoy bar hopping, strolling among art galleries or simply indulging in exquisite food, New Orleans is a good bet any time of year.
 It has a special appeal as a new year arrives, with the city still sparkling from the holidays while plunging into football mania and beginning to gear up for Mardi Gras.

 SPRINGDALE, Utah _ Surrounded by the rugged beauty of southern Utah and northern Arizona, it’s easy to forget the bright lights of Las Vegas casinos are only a couple of hours away.
 Red, orange, pink, purple and sandy hues embedded in mountains, canyons and giant rocks are the show in this scenic desert region, attesting to millions of years of the earth’s formation.
 Zion National Park, Bryce Canyon National Park and the Grand Canyon National Park north rim attract visitors from around the world.

 AUSTIN, Texas _ A deep blue building rises above the trees just across Lady Bird Lake from downtown Austin.
 Its outdoor gardens beckon passing walkers and joggers.
 But the indoor stage, seating and state-of-the-art lighting and sound are the real draws of the Topfer Theatre, the jewel of the ZACH Theatre campus.